Kayla Nixon

-I work with non-profit organizations, startups, and boutique agencies to innovate communications that help people, particularly marginalized groups, make sound health decisions that improve their quality of life.
+Currently, she works with associations, nonprofit organizations, startups, and boutique agencies to design strategic, people-centered communications that help individuals—particularly those from historically marginalized communities—make informed health decisions that improve their quality of life.

 My Communications Approach